softmediadev/koseven-awsmail/README.md

 # koseven-awsmail
-Amazon Simple Email Service enables you to send and receive email using a reliable and scalable email platform and Koseven Framework.
+Amazon Simple Email Service (SES) enables you to send and receive email using a reliable and scalable email platform and Koseven Framework.

 Jump To:
 * [Installation](#installation)